Why Co-founder Alex Quit the Hustle (And Why You Should Too)

 Derailment is inevitable when speed is no longer a factor we can control, so for the sake of our future selves, we need to stop, drop and roll out of this burnout-inducing lifestyle before it consumes us entirely.

 I get it.

-Having stubbornly played the hustle game for some time, I understand the motivation behind it.
+Having stubbornly played the hustle game in my early twenties, I understand the motivation behind it.
 We want to do it all, so we proceed to do it all, without assessing the real price tag of our decisions.

 Aside from the external validation we crave, we sprint because we believe that we’ll get to our destination sooner, painfully ignorant of the fact that this fiery impatience only obstructs our view of the present.

 When we sprint in this clumsy fashion, we bypass so many crucial, fulfilling moments.
 We ignore the stop signs that the universe has so kindly erected for us because pausing to catch our breath is synonymous with defeat.

 The fact is, mindlessly accelerating our way through life is not a sustainable option, nor is it one we should endorse or praise.

 I grew up watching my parents work relentlessly to build their furniture empire and raise two kids, only to later suffer the physical and mental consequences of self-neglect.

 Naturally, I entered adulthood with the same gung-ho spirit and deep seated obsession with progress.

 It was only after experiencing a pretty gnarly case of burnout and a series of emotional meltdowns that I was able to connect the dots and come to terms with how foolishly out of order my priorities were.
 My actions were a clear cut recipe for self-destruction.